mahaan29/MAHAAN-JAIN-ecc-dssb-IS24-code-challenge/README.md

 `npm run start`

 This will start the server and open the application in your default browser.
 The frontend can be accessed at localhost:4000, while the backend is available at localhost:3000.
+To access the Swagger documentation, go to localhost:3000/api/api-docs.

 To restart the server, just use the start command, no need to setup the repository again.

 ### Technologies Used: